 Letting Go of “Homemaker’s Guilt”

-A woman with a perfectly clean, organized and beautifully-decorated house, who is so frugal that you got all the decorations at yard sales.
-But you didn't take any time away from your family to go to the yard sales because “me-time” is selfish you know.
+You're a woman with a perfectly clean, organized and beautifully-decorated house, who is so frugal that you got all the decorations at yard sales.
+But you didn't take any time away from your family to go to the yard sales because you enjoy being with them every minute.
 You also homeschool your children for 14 hours a day so that they will be well-educated, but you always give them plenty of time to play and express themselves.
-You bake homemade bread from scratch from the grain you planted in your yard and ground by hand, but you are never obsessive about spending too much time in the kitchen because you need to be spending quality time with your kids.
-You make homemade gifts to take to the neighbor's house, teach Sunday School with homemade visuals that you created from scratch and posted about on your blog where you earn money to help contribute to the family's income.
+You make everything from scratch from food that you grew yourself, but you are never obsessive about spending too much time in the kitchen because you need to be spending quality time with your kids.
+You make homemade gifts to take to the neighbor's house, and you also sell those products on social media so you can earn money to help contribute to the family's income.
 Your children are obedient, well-mannered, and never look disheveled in spite of the fact that you know how to let “kids be kids” and allow them to make mud pies in the back yard without getting stressed about it.
 (Their clothes never get stained because you always treat the stains immediately after they're done playing — their clothes don't ever get left in the middle of the bathroom floor.)
-In the midst of all these activities, you always have dinner on the table as soon as your husband walks in the door.
-You greet him with a sweet smile, never flustered at the food that's burning on the stove and the children who are running through the house (because you don't burn food and your children don't ever run through the house anyway.)
-After dinner the children immediately begin helping clean up the kitchen and get ready for bed without being told.
-When they're safely tucked in, after you've spent one-on-one time with each child (you never get irritated that they keep getting out of bed because you recognize their need for some mama snuggles and graciously comply) you complete your daily exercise routine and check over your shopping list for the next day, which includes a gift for Great Aunt Sally's birthday next month (because you're so organized like that.)
+In the midst of all these activities, you prepare a healthy dinner, and you serve it at the table you bought at a yard sale and refinished yourself.
+When your husband arrives home, you greet him with a sweet smile, never flustered at the food that's burning on the stove and the children who are running through the house (because you don't burn food and your children don't ever run through the house anyway.)
+After dinner the children immediately begin helping clean up the kitchen and get ready for bed without being told (because you have organized family routines that everyone follows perfectly.)
+When they're safely tucked in, you complete your daily exercise routine and check over your shopping list for the next day, which includes a gift for Great Aunt Sally's birthday next month (because you're so organized like that.)
 Then you finish folding the laundry (that you actually remembered to put in the dryer) and tidying the house before you spend some quality time with your husband and read your Bible before bed.
 (You never go to bed late — you need to take care of your health you know.)

 If that sounds ridiculous, that's because IT IS!